-Note the title of the post or page will still be visible, as well as the category and publisher if these are enabled for your theme.
+Note the title of the post or page will still be visible, as well as the category and publisher if these are enabled for your WordPress theme.

 To password protect WordPress posts or pages, in the Dashboard, head to the post or page you'd like to protect.
 Then, in the Publish box, next to Visibility click Edit then select Password Protected.
 Enter your chosen password then click Update (or Publish if the post or page is yet to be published).

-This method is also great if you're building a membership site: you can restrict access to only your premium posts (marked under one category), leaving you with the rest of your site public.
+This method is also excellent if you're building a membership site: you can restrict access to only your premium posts (marked under one category), leaving you with the rest of your site public.
 This is a better option than using a membership plugin as it means you only have to maintain one WordPress site.

 How to password protect WordPress categories

 Password protecting WordPress categories is quicker and much more user-friendly than password protecting individual posts.
 Using the plugin, Password Protected Categories, a single password protects and unlocks an entire category.
 To view password protected content, users enter a password to view all content in that particular category.
-They must have the correct password, keeping out unwanted visitors!
+They must have the correct password, to keep out unwanted visitors!